Julio César Chávez Jr.: Legal issues

 In 2012, Chávez Jr. was convicted for driving under influence in Los Angeles and sentenced to 13 days in prison.
 In 2024, he was arrested on possessing two AR-style ghost rifles, but was released on a $50,000 bond and the condition that he would undergo drug rehabilitation treatment.

 On 2 July 2025, Chávez Jr. was arrested by United States Immigration and Customs Enforcement officials in Studio City.
 He was processed for deportation as he had an active arrest warrant in Mexico since 2023 due to his alleged involvement with the Sinaloa Cartel.
-According to a 2019 investigation by the Attorney General of Mexico, Néstor Isidro Pérez Salas ordered Chávez Jr. to assault drug traffickers for their failures.
+According to a 2019 investigation by the Attorney General of Mexico Alejandro Gertz Manero, the cartel head of security Néstor Isidro Pérez Salas ordered Chávez Jr. to assault drug traffickers for their failures.
 President Claudia Sheinbaum said he had not been arrested in Mexico because he spent most of his time in the United States.
 On 19 August 2025, it was reported that Chávez Jr. was deported to Mexico and jailed in Hermosillo, Sonora.
 He was later released on bail to await trial outside of custody.